shiltemann/training-material/topics/proteomics/tutorials/proteogenomics/proteogenomics_dbcreation/tutorial.md

 # Introduction

 **Proteogenomics** involves the use of mass spectrometry (MS) based proteomics data against genomics and transcriptomics data to identify peptides and to understand protein-level evidence of gene expression.
-In the first section of the tutorial, we will create a protein database (FASTA) using RNA-sequencing files (FASTQ) and then perform sequnce database searching using the resulting FASTA file with the MS data to identify peptides corresponding to novel proteoforms.
+In the first section of the tutorial, we will create a protein database (FASTA) using RNA-sequencing files (FASTQ) and then perform sequence database searching using the resulting FASTA file with the MS data to identify peptides corresponding to novel proteoforms.
 Then, we will assign the genomic coordinates and annotations for these identified peptides and visualize the data for its spectral quanlity and genomic localization

 <img src="../../../images/potential_novel_publication.png" width=100%>